-Consolidated Application (or "ConApp"): A joint funding application for sources of funds from the State of Connecticut Department of Housing and CHFA.
+Consolidated Application (or "ConApp"): A joint funding application for sources of funds from the DOH and CHEA.

 Construction Costs: See Hard Costs and refer to Construction Guidelines: Construction Costs on the CHFA website for more information.

 Construction Financing: A short-term loan to a builder or developer to finance the costs of construction.
 The lender generally requires repayment from the proceeds of the borrower's permanent mortgage loan.
 The lender may make periodic payments to the borrower as the construction work progresses.